pdyban/livewire/README.md

 The project in deep-learning-version is an expanded version of original one.
 Specifically,

-* A new interactive GUI written by pyplot, with similar opeartion logic in PS
+* A new interactive GUI written by pyplot, with similar opeartion logic in PS.
 * Add deep learning model to provide extra gradient information, can be more accurate and be customized.
 * Optimized cost function and support 8-connected graph.
 * Useful for deep-learning segmentation labelling work.